MakeSchool-Tutorials/Introduction-Git-Github-Apps-japanese/P0-What-Is-Git/content.md

 # Why not use Dropbox?

 Dropbox allows you to keep a remote copy of your projects -- why don't we just use that?
-When you look a bit closer, you'll realize that Dropbox only accomplishes one of our goals -- it keeps a backup copy of our projects incase of unfortunate mishaps.
+When you look a bit closer, you'll realize that Dropbox only accomplishes one of our goals -- it keeps a backup copy of our projects in case of unfortunate mishaps.

 There is a limited revision history but files are synced as soon as they are saved.
 This means its extremely hard to revert a whole project to an older version.
 We see changes only at the file level.
 Git uses *commits* to save a snapshot of the whole project all at once.
 We can even include messages with our commits to remind us what we changed!